Expand description

 No Standard Library Targets

-From Rust 1.36, this crate supports being built without std
+From Rust 1.36, this crate supports being built without std, requiring

 trigger this.
 It can be tested by building for a std-less target.